Inflating Balloons - Useful tips

 It's no secret that I LOVE balloons, in my opinion a balloon makes an instant party!
 I have blown up many in my time and thought I would share some hints and tips about how to best fill your party balloons.
-Please note these are not manufacturers guidelines just tips that I have discovered along the way.
+Please note these are not manufacturers guidelines just tips that I have discovered along the way

 You can choose between buying disposable canisters or hiring larger canisters.
 We sell a range of disposable helium canisters.
 Hired helium can come in numerous sizes and this is far better and cost effective for a big event.
 Disposable canisters come in two sizes, one to fill 30 9" Balloons and 1 to fill 50 9" balloons.
 For ease I will refer to them as cannister30 and canister50.
 Canister 30 has 8.9 cubic ft of helium and canister50 has 14.9 cubic ft of helium.
-Below is a table with suggests of helium capacity for different balloons and expected float times.

 Helium Filled Latex Balloons